RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 1. Type "git clone" and then right click Git Bash and choose ***paste*** from the context menu.
     * Example: `git clone https://github.com/{your-username}/{repo-name}.git`

+### Fork instead of Clone
+*Fork* a repo when you cannot or will not be *contributing* to the repository, but want to use the repo as a starting point for the project you have in mind.

+A *clone* of a repository assumes you can create a pull request and modify the original repo, while a *fork* assumes you will be taking a fork in the road and all subsequent changes are separate from the parent repo.
+"Thanks for the start, I really appreciate it, but I want to take this in my own direction."

 ### Starting a Git Repo with Existing Code
 1. Open Git Bash in the project folder (Shift + Right click the folder and choose "open Git Bash here" from the context menu).
 1. `git init -b main` to initialize a new repo and change the default branch name to "main".